 It was a fun journey to reflect on – we also got a great demographic mix of candidate.
 Maybe it’s because we’re a global company, maybe it’s because our ad was this good.
 Probably a mix of both. 😉

 NOTE: the author of this blog (Raymond) is not the hiring manager in the story.
 The views and opinions expressed in this blog are not his either.
-The hiring manager chooses to remain anonymous.
+The hiring manager chose to remain anonymous.